 For more information about IA-32 and Intel® 64 architectures, see this article.

-When building IA-32 or IA-64 application within Microsoft VS* environment, check the Build→Configuration manager→ Active solution platform setting.
-It should be either “Win32" or "X64" (which corresponds to Intel® 64).
+When building 32bit or 64bit application within Microsoft VS* environment, check the Build→Configuration manager→ Active solution platform setting.
+It should be either “X86" (which corresponds to 32bit application). or "X64" (which corresponds to 64bit application).

-Step 2: Select the libraries to link from Intel® MKL
+Step 4.1: Select the wanted libraries to link from Intel® MKL

 Use the on-line Intel® Math Kernel Library Link Line Advisor to determine which libraries your application needs to link to, based on your platform settings.